si-mv/swe-resources/module-2/unit-1/workshop-2/README.md

 ### Hints

- - You could use (nanoid)[https://www.npmjs.com/package/nanoid] for creating `uid`s on the server.
+ - You could use [nanoid](https://www.npmjs.com/package/nanoid) for creating `uid`s on the server.
  - When the user is created, the password should be salted and hashed and stored in the `users` array.
 You should use [bcrypt](https://www.npmjs.com/package/bcrypt) for hashing (scroll down to the section on async - this is the best way).
-[I'm an inline-style link](https://www.google.com)

 ### Extension 1